The Newest Ones in the Book

 As mentioned in The Oldest Ones in the Book

 .
-Anything else has to be Older than Television
+Anything else has to be Older Than Cable TV

 But there are some tropes that are really young, that still have that "New Trope Smell" — sometimes as recent as the Turn of the Millennium

 .
-Anything around no earlier than 1980 is one of The Newest Ones in the Book
+Anything that has its origin after 1980 is one of The Newest Ones in the Book

 Of course it's hard to tell just how old a trope is, and it may turn out some we thought were new were actually older

 .
 Or some may turn out not to be that old

 , so they belong here.
 Some may have a clear beginning past this point, likely due to the Trope Maker

 being recent.
 Either way, it's a trope that simply didn't exist, at least in the way we know it, before Disco died

 Use the discussion page to determine if one is older than this.